RocketChat/docs-old/guides/administrator-guides/import/csv.md

 ## users.csv Format

-The `users.csv` is a file which contains the user details, each line containing a new user and the user details is:
+The `users.csv` is a file which contains the user details, each line containing a new user and the user details are:

 1. Username \(must not contain @ and some other special characters\)
 2. Email